dotnet/dotnet-docker/.mar/portal/README.runtime.portal.md

 ## Image Variants

-.NET Container Images have several variants that offer different combinations of flexibility and deployment size.
+.NET container images have several variants that offer different combinations of flexibility and deployment size.
 The [Image Variants documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/image-variants.md) contains a summary of the image variants and their use-cases.

 ## Support